How to Change Brake Pads: Brake replacement

 Work On One Side At a Time

 Brakes on late-model vehicles include clips and springs that must go back in exactly the same position.
 If you remove both brakes at the same time and forget how to reinstall the small parts, you won’t have the other side to use as a reference (a common DIY mistake).
-So replace the brakes one side at a time.
+So replace the brakes one side at a time in this how to change brake pads project.

 Start by loosening (not removing!) the lug nuts while the tire is on the ground.
 Raise one side of the vehicle with a floor jack or spare-tire jack.
 Then place a jack stand under the engine cradle for added safety.
-Then remove the tire and proceed with the brake job.
+Then remove the tire and proceed with changing brake pads.

 Unbolt the caliper